stt-datacore/website/static/crew/laforge_alanadale_crew.md

 series: tng
 memory_alpha:
 bigbook_tier: 2
-events: 8
+events: 10
 in_portal:
 published: true
 ---

-A top 20 voyager with an 800+ base, double collections, plenty of events, and even arena EV at 4 seconds.
+Strong voyage numbers with an 800+ base, double collections, regular events, and even arena EV at 4 seconds.
 It's hard to find so much utility in one package.